 16th Field Company, Royal Canadian Engineers

-Paul Barrette was born in Montreal QC on 10 September 1910.
+Paul Barrette was born in Montreal, Quebec on 10 September 1910.
 The son of Arthur and Diana, he had three brothers and two sisters.
-He left school before the age 13 and was single and working as a mechanic with the local electric power company when he enlisted on 15 July 1940.
+He left school before the age of 13 and was single working as a mechanic with the local electric power company when he enlisted on 15 July 1940.

 Over the next year, Paul completed his individual training with the 16th Field Company and on 18 June 1941, his unit embarked at Halifax for the United Kingdom.
 In England, Paul continued his individual training to upgrade his Pioneer qualifications as well as becoming trained as a Fitter and an Engine Artificer.
 He progressed in rank and was confirmed at the rank of Sergeant on 5 September 1943.
 The intensity of unit training increased in Spring 1944 as they prepared for the planned assault on the Continent.